The Hive

 As I approached my teens, I began to do less with Dad and the family and more by myself.
 My interest in astronomy was growing.
 An early consequence of this was a love affair I had with the primary instrument Dad had used as a navigator in the Navy, the sextant.
 I used it for fun but later for profit, small profit that it was.
 I became the only kid in the neighborhood, maybe the only kid in L.A., with a door-to-door sextant service.

-4/20/2003 09:11:00 AM | 0 comments
+4/20/2003 09:11:00 AM |

+What do you see when you see a play?
 Last night my wife and I saw Edward Albee's Pulitzer Prize winning play Three Tall Women and were blown away by it.
 Ironically enough, we almost didn't go because about five years ago we saw another production that we disliked very much.
 But this was on the bill where we had season tickets, so we gave it a second try.
 Thank God we did!

 This is one of Albee's best plays, especially the highly theatrical second act.
 It is intimate and true and funny and powerful, theater at its best, theater that would only be ruined in its essence if adapted to film.
 This is a play that would make a terrible film, as all good plays should.
 Unfortunately most American plays would make better films, so little do they use the theatricality that is the playwright's unique tool.